 - I want. . .

 Journaling is beneficial for the mind and spirit.
-Whether you’re new to this healing practice or seeking some inspiration to sustain you, start now.
-Healing from loss, trauma, addiction, or any of life’s daily challenges is hard work.
+Whether you’re new to this healing practice or seeking some inspiration to sustain you, start keeping a journal and make it a habit now.
+Healing from loss, trauma, addiction, or any of life’s daily challenges and experiences is hard work.
 May you find solace in the pages of your journal and trust your pen to guide you on your way.
 Happy writing!

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.